Do you offer a waiver of the application fee?

 Is an interview required?

 Yes—your application is not complete without an interview.
 Interviews can be scheduled at any time in the application process, are conducted in English, and are best scheduled at your earliest convenience, as slots fill quickly.
 If you are unable to meet with us in person, you can arrange for a phone or Skype interview.

 What if I have to cancel or reschedule my interview?

 If you need to cancel or reschedule your interview, please do so using our online scheduling system, which is located in the intervew section of the application .
-For cancellations within 48 hours of your visit, or should unexpected circumstances prevent you from completing a scheduled interview, contact us immediately at +1.919.660.7705 or firstname.lastname@example.org.
+For cancellations within 48 hours of your visit, or should unexpected circumstances prevent you from completing a scheduled interview, contact us immediately at +1.919.660.7705 or email@example.com.